fuchstraumer/fuchstraumer.github.io/_posts/2018-8-25-Vulkan-Resource-Plugin.md

 };
 {% endhighlight %}

 Via usage of this structure, we are now able to rather easily set the contents of everything from simple 1D linearly-tiled images made up of barely thousands of pixels, to uploading complex images with multiple mip levels like cubemaps or array textures.
 While it isn't *great* that we have two barely-differing structures that serve effectively the same purpose, the advantages of this approach are rather apparent and absolutely worth any minor code issues they may cause down the road.
+This brings us into our next major chunk of functionality though - that which will be used to transfer data into our resources.

-#### Transferring Resource Data to the GPU
+### Step 3: Transferring Resource Data to the GPU

 Another area that can become potentially tricky is the transferring of data to the GPU: in Vulkan, we have to manage these operations at a level of complexity that is effectively unheard of in earlier DirectX versions and in OpenGL.
 First, there are two types of memory in Vulkan: